 Fr.
 Tom Series Book One

 Despite a traumatic and difficult childhood, 39-year-old Boston sales executive, David Kelly, seems to have it all, building a life of achievement, material success, and professional respect.
-It is an unplanned friendship with Tom Fitzpatrick that begins him on an emotional journey with many unexpected twists and surprises, a courageous journey that allows him to confront the truth of his past and the impact it has had on the relationships in his life.
-The Father’s Son is a highly engaging and entertaining story that will make think about faith, family, friendship, forgiveness, redemption, love, and truth, and may prove to be one that will profoundly impact how you look at life itself.
+It is an unplanned friendship with Tom Fitzpatrick that begins on an emotional journey with many unexpected twists and surprises, a courageous journey that allows him to confront the truth of his past and the impact it has had on the relationships in his life.
+The Father’s Son is a highly engaging and entertaining story that will make you think about faith, family, friendship, forgiveness, redemption, love, and truth, and may prove to be one that will profoundly impact how you look at life itself.
+Endorsed by five archdioceses for evangelization and adult faith program

 The Father’s Son has received the Catholic Writers Guild Seal of Approval for Catholic content and quality of writing.